 Menu substitutions or modifications will not be made for personal requests, including religion or personal preferences.
-Nutrition information is available to help you plan your meals in a way that fits with your preferences.
+Find information to help you plan meals on School Cafe, or learn about nutrition on our nutrition information page.

-Student Nutrition Services must receive a signed statement by a licensed physician or other licensed health-care provider before any menu substitutions or modifications will be considered.
+Student Nutrition Services must receive a signed statement by a licensed physician or other licensed healthcare providers before any menu substitutions or modifications will be considered.

 A new form is not required each year.
-However any changes to a student’s health needs must be updated and include a signed statement from a licensed physician or health-care provider.
+However, any changes to a student’s dietary needs must be updated and include a signed statement from a licensed physician or healthcare provider.